ress059/ecu/doc/fsm_h/index.rst

     Polling State Machine

-Polling state machines tightly couple themselves to the application as the two must communicate with each other through extensive use of global flags.
-An event-driven approach is far superior because the decoupling offers these advantages compared to a polling state machine:
+Polling state machines tightly couple themselves to the application as the two must communicate with each other through extensive use of global flags. **The points below expand upon this and further explain why event-driven is the superior approach**:

 #.
 An event-driven state machine's implementation is fully reusable and encapsulated.
    Porting the state machine to a new application simply involves dispatching events